persteenolsen/umbraco-13-starter-one/README.md

 - In web.config I added Rewrite Rule to force HTTP request to HTTPS

+- In web.config I added applicationInitialization to prevent cold start

+- As a workaround I set up a crone job to make a request every 5 minutes to prevent cold start

 # Custom Error Pages

 - 404 Error Page by web.config and Umbraco